Giovanni Fabbian: Fiorentina

+Loan to Parma

+On 28 August 2026, Fabbian joined Parma on loan with an option to buy for €14 million.

 International career

 Fabbian was first called up to represent his country in November 2018 for the Under-16 squad friendlies.
 He represented Italy at the 2022 UEFA European Under-19 Championship, where Italy reached the semi-final.

 On 27 March 2023, he made his debut for the Italy U21 squad in a friendly match won 3–1 against Ukraine.